EntityGraphQL/EntityGraphQL/README.md

 var compiledResult = EqlCompiler.Compile(eql, schemaProvider);
 var theRealPrice = compiledResult.Execute<decimal>(myPropertyInstance);
 ```

+If you want this functionalilty and not GraphQL support you can install the base package https://www.nuget.org/packages/EntityQueryLanguage

 # TODO
 Some larger things still on the list to complete, in no real order.
 Pull requests are very welcome.